randomtoni/DevRev-ecommerce-demo/README.md

 ## Instructions
-You can initiate support chat via the bottom right cornet button.
+You can initiate support chat via the bottom right corner button.

-And submit a support ticket via the "Contact Us" section accesible from the bottom footer.
+And submit a support ticket via the "Contact Us" section accessible from the bottom footer.

 ### Demo site
 Visit the [demo site](https://dev-rev-ecommerce-demo.vercel.app/)